- Clinical audit

 GAIN has a responsibility for the commissioning of regional audit and a programme of regional guidelines development across the health and social care services in Northern Ireland.
 It also has a role in promoting good practice through the dissemination of audit results and the implementation of regional guidelines.
 The work of the Clinical Resource Efficiency Support Team in clinical guideline development has been integrated into GAIN.

-In addition NICE is developing and defining the standards of health care that people can expect to receive.
+In addition NICE is developing and defining the standards of health and social care that people can expect to receive.
 These standards "act as markers of high-quality, cost-effective patient care, covering the treatment and prevention of different diseases and conditions."
 For further information see NICE quality standards.

 NICE is also responsible for the Quality and outcomes framework (QOF) – quality indicators used in general practice as part of a voluntary incentive scheme for GP practices in the UK – see further information About the Quality and Outcomes Framework.